They are designed quite differently.

-At full power, the speedlight is not terminated early, so then it has the same full exponential decay as the studio lights (actually, even slower, the thyristor increases R at full power).
-Nikon does not specify if the full power speed rating is t.5, but t.5 is the standard industry-wide rating method for flash duration, it is always assumed.
-If it is t.5, then it ought to be nearly the same number as its sharp cutoff 1/2 power rating, even if it is an entirely different situation and result.
+At full power, the speedlight is not terminated early, so then it has the same full exponential decay as the studio lights (actually, even slower, the thyristor-type IGBT chip used today increases R at full power).
+Nikon does not specify if the full power speed rating is t.5, because t.5 is the standard industry-wide rating method for standard flash duration.
+It is always assumed t.5 unless otherwise specified.
+So Full power ought to be nearly the same number as its sharp cutoff 1/2 power rating, even if it is an entirely different situation and result.
 The previous page photos showing the B800 and B400 speeds show us what a typical 2 to 1 difference looks like for voltage controlled studio flash.
-In the same way, the speedlight at full power might be 2x slower than the B800 speed.
-However the speedlight enters an entirely different class at 1/4 power.
+In the same but opposite way, the speedlight at full power might be 2x slower than the B800 speed.
+However the speedlight enters an entirely different class at lower power.

-Nikon calls these Speedlights (SB-800, SB-600), and Canon calls them Speedlites (580EX, 430EX), and this is the reason for the name.
-Older models too, and most others of this type (used on a camera, instead of being studio lights) do the same thing, Vivitar or Metz for example.
+Nikon calls these Speedlights (SB-800, SB-700), and Canon calls them Speedlites (580EX, 430EX), and this is the reason for the name.
+Older models too, and others of this type (used on a camera, instead of being studio lights) do the same thing, Vivitar or Metz for example.
 Not all models offer 1/128 power, but any should go down to 1/16 power.
-Technically, the Nikon SB-800 and SB-600 are not thyristor, they now use an insulated-gate bipolar transistor, IGBT, same switch concept but more modern.
+Also the flashes built into cameras are speedlights, and even the inexpensive Kodak disposable cameras have a speedlight flash in them.
 The lower power of small speedlights make it feasible to interrupt the output.
 So the speedlight can be extremely fast at low power, but the color balance will shift more between full power and lower power.